risk-first/website/menagerie/Schedule-Risk.md

 So, it seems Apple timed the iPad to hit the peak of the Window of Opportunity.

-But, even if you time the Window Of Opportunity correctly, you might still have the rug pulled from under your feet due to a different kind of [Schedule Risk](Schedule-Risk).
+But, even if you time the Window Of Opportunity correctly, you might still have the rug pulled from under your feet due to a different kind of [Schedule Risk](Schedule-Risk), such as...

 ## Deadline Risk